ton-blockchain/ledger-app-ton/doc/COMMANDS.md

 * set bit 0x01 to make address testnet only
 * set bit 0x02 to use masterchain instead of basechain for the address

+The bip32 path must be at least 3 elements long and must start with the prefix `m/44'/607'/`.

 | CLA | INS | P1 | P2 | Lc | CData |
 | --- | --- | --- | --- | --- | --- |
 | 0xE0 | 0x05 | 0x00 (no display) <br> 0x01 (display) | 0x00-0x03 | 1 + 4n | `len(bip32_path) (1)` \|\|<br> `bip32_path{1} (4)` \|\|<br>`...` \|\|<br>`bip32_path{n} (4)` |